Mary Gillick: Effigy of Elizabeth II

 In 1952, Gillick's effigy design was selected from a field of seventeen to be used on general-circulation coinage for the new Queen Elizabeth, first issued in 1953.
 Gillick worked on the portrait between March and October 1952, with one sitting and close supervision by the Duke of Edinburgh.
 Gillick's design was notable for portraying the Queen uncrowned, and was the last to be used on the pre-decimal coinage.

 Gillick's die master had insufficient relief, and the striking was too weak.
 Facial features and the dress folds in the shoulder disappeared.
 The problem was solved by re-cutting the dies.
 This remastering was performed by Cecil Thomas, an experienced medallist who had already crafted overseas currencies featuring Elizabeth II, but who had initially been turned down for the British coinage in preference to Gillick.

-A cameo of Gillick's effigy of the Queen has been used on British commemorative stamps since 1966.
-The original effigy was used for Maundy money until the Queen's death in 2022.
+A cameo of Gillick's effigy of the Queen has been used on British commemorative stamps from 1966 to 9 March 2023; the original effigy was also used for Maundy money until the Queen's death in 2022.